Belfius: Dexia: Group

-Recent events

 Management Committee

 On 5 September 2011, Jos Clijsters, at the time adviser to the Dexia SA management committee, is appointed chairman of the management committee of Dexia Bank Belgium, replacing Stefaan Decraene, who leaves the group to assume an international post at another bank.

 On 1 January 2014, Jos Clijsters left his position as Chairman of the Management Board for the position of Chairman of the Board of Directors.
 Marc Raisière succeeded him as Chairman of the Management Board.

-Purchase by the Belgian State
+Bailout and purchase by the Belgian State

 On 4 October 2011, in the wake of a series of negative news, in the space of one day customers withdrew 300 million Euros from the bank.
-In response to this news, the Belgian and French governments, declaring themselves guarantors of the bank, wish to split the company to save the healthy parts and isolate the toxic parts.
+In response to this news, the Belgian and French governments, declaring themselves guarantors of the bank, decided to split the company to save the healthy parts and isolate the toxic parts.

-On 10 October 2011, the take-over of Dexia Group’s Belgian subsidiary, Dexia Bank Belgium, by the Belgian State, is announced.
-This is completed at a cost of EUR 3.73 billion (270 million short of 4 billion).
-The Belgian State also decides to take a 60.5% stake in the financial guarantee mechanism for Dexia SA (60.5% of 90 billion, i.e., 54.45 billion).
+On 10 October 2011, the takeover of Dexia Group’s Belgian subsidiary, Dexia Bank Belgium, by the Belgian State, was announced.
+This was completed at a cost of EUR 3.73 billion (270 million short of 4 billion).
+The Belgian State also decided to take a 60.5% stake in the financial guarantee mechanism for Dexia SA (60.5% of 90 billion, i.e., 54.45 billion).

-On 19 March 2012, the Dexia share exits the BEL 20.

-Name

 On 1 March 2012, Dexia Bank Belgium became Belfius Bank and Insurance.
 The new name Belfius comprises the "Bel" of "Belgium", the "fi" of "finances" and the English pronoun "us".

+On 19 March 2012, Dexia shares were removed from the BEL 20.

+New acquisitions & partial privatization (since 2025)

+In May 2025, Belfius acquired a 33% stake in Candriam, an asset management firm that was initially created by Dexia in the 1990s (as Dexia Asset Management) and bought by New York Life Investments in 2014.

+In July 2025, the Belgian government instructed Belfius managemeny to prepare for a partial privatization, with the eventual sale of 20% of the shares in order to raise around €2 billion to finance military expenses.